vasavi168/docs/tools/magento.md

 ## Features

-Using MOBtexting Magento2x SMS you can enjoy many features, You can
+Using WooCommerce SMS you can enjoy many features, You can

 *   Notify customers via SMS about their activities such as order placement or cancellation, invoice generation etc. in Magento store.
 *   Input mobile number of the admin in the backend to get SMS notification for customers' various activities.